MustansirNisar/Heart-Disease-Prediction-Using-KNN/README.md

 ## How to Run

 1. Clone this repository or download the files.
-2. Place `heart.csv` in the project directory.
-3. Open `Untitled.ipynb` in Jupyter Notebook.
+2. Open `Untitled.ipynb` in Jupyter Notebook.
-4. Run all cells sequentially to:
+3. Run all cells sequentially to:
     - Load and explore the dataset
     - Preprocess data (encoding, scaling)
     - Build and evaluate the KNN classifier